Joseph Barbara (mobster): Aftermath of Apalachin

-Barbara found himself investigated by law enforcement and indicted for not testifying to a grand jury about what transpired at his home on November 14, 1957.
+Barbara was investigated by law enforcement and indicted for not testifying to a grand jury about what transpired at his home on November 14, 1957.
 In 1959, he was also charged with income tax evasion and submitting fraudulent corporation tax forms.
 On April 27, 1959, Barbara pled innocent to income tax charges before the Federal District Court in Syracuse, New York.
 Barbara's business interests declined, as he lost his lucrative bottling contract with Canada Dry.
 Barbara's health continued to deteriorate, suffering a heart attack on May 27, 1959, and another on June 17, 1959, at Wilson Memorial Hospital in Johnson City, New York, killing him.
 Following his death, Barbara's Apalachin estate was sold for $130,000, and, for a time, was used for sightseeing tours.
 Barbara is buried at Calvary Cemetery in Johnson City, New York.

 The Apalachin meeting put the media spotlight directly on the secretive Cosa Nostra, triggering both state and federal hearings.
 As a result, Federal Bureau of Investigation (FBI) director J. Edgar Hoover could no longer deny the existence of the Cosa Nostra in the United States.